fabri1983/java2proto2grpc/README.md

 - Use async grpc calls by *ListenableFuture*.
 - Use of java compiler *-parameter* option to expose parameters name in signature definition, so we can get the real parameter name and so improve the *.proto* file readablity.
-- Provides a **ManagedChannelServiceDiscovery** with Consul Service Discovery capability, from [grpc-java-load-balancer-using-consul](https://github.com/mykidong/grpc-java-load-balancer-using-consul).
+- Provides a **ManagedChannelServiceDiscovery** with Consul Service Discovery and Load Balancer capability, from [grpc-java-load-balancer-using-consul](https://github.com/mykidong/grpc-java-load-balancer-using-consul).
 See tests.